Hindelburg/Hindelburg.github.io/Homework/homework1/index.md

                 </div>
             </font>
 ```
 There is then a block of text which explains how to use the website, if it were operational.
+I have it as a column because
+of the sidebar of buttons on the left.

 ```html
             <!--Block Text-->